clojurewerkz/neocons.docs/articles/populating.md

 ```

-## Schema
+## Schema & Constraints (Neo4J 2.0+)

-Since Neo4j 2.0, you can add schema meta information for speed improvements
+Since Neo4j 2.0, you can add schema meta information for speed
-or modelling benefits.
-They fall into two categories, Indices and Constraints.
+improvements or modelling benefits.
+They fall into two categories,
-These features are very new and subject to change.
+Indices and Constraints.
+These features are very new and subject to
+change.

 ### Indexing